Virus prevention measures turn violent in parts of Africa

 JOHANNESBURG (AP) — Police fired tear gas at a crowd of Kenyan ferry commuters as the country’s first day of a coronavirus curfew slid into chaos.
 Elsewhere, officers were captured in mobile phone footage whacking people with batons.

 Virus prevention measures have taken a violent turn in parts of Africa as countries impose lockdowns and curfews or seal off major cities.
-Health experts say the virus’ spread, though still at an early stage on the continent, resembles that of Europe, adding to widespread anxiety.
-Cases across Africa were set to jump above 4,000 on Saturday.
+Health experts say the virus’ spread, though still at an early stage, resembles the arc seen in Europe, adding to widespread anxiety.
+Cases across Africa were set to climb above 4,000 late Saturday.

 Abuses of the new measures by authorities are an immediate concern.

-Minutes after South Africa’s three-week lockdown began on Friday, police screamed at homeless people in downtown Johannesburg and went after some with batons.
-Some motorists were pursued, stopped, searched and called “selfish.”
-Other citizens reported the police use of rubber bullets.
+Minutes after South Africa’s three-week lockdown began Friday, police screamed at homeless people in downtown Johannesburg and went after some with batons.
+Some citizens reported the police use of rubber bullets.
 Fifty-five people across the country were arrested.
+The country leads Africa with more than 1,000 cases.

+In an apparent show of force on Saturday, South Africa’s military raided a large workers’ hostel in the Alexandra township where some residents had defied the lockdown.

 In Rwanda, the first country in sub-Saharan Africa to impose a lockdown, police have denied that two civilians shot dead Monday were killed for defying the new measures, saying the men attacked an officer after being stopped.

-And now Zimbabwe, where police are widely criticized by human rights groups for deadly crackdowns, enters a three-week lockdown on Monday as the country’s handful of virus cases already threatens to overwhelm one of the world’s most fragile health systems.
+And Zimbabwe, where police are widely criticized by human rights groups for deadly crackdowns, is set to enter a three-week lockdown on Monday.
+The country’s handful of virus cases already threatens to overwhelm one of the world’s most fragile health systems.

-Tear gas forced hundreds of people trying to reach a ferry in the port city of Mombasa ahead of the curfew to touch their faces as they vomited, spat and wiped away tears, increasing the chance of the virus’ spread, the rights groups said.
+The tear gas caused hundreds of people trying to reach a ferry in the port city of Mombasa ahead of the overnight curfew to touch their faces as they vomited, spat and wiped away tears, increasing the chance of the virus’ spread, the rights groups said.

 Even some health workers reported being intimidated by police officers as they tried to provide services after the curfew, the statement added.